 You should engage in skills training at each stage of your course.
 In the research enquiry stage, we expect you to complete five days of skills development each year.
-Elements of this training are provided online to ensure greater flexibility for students during their time away from campus.
+Elements of this training are provided online to ensure greater flexibility for you during your time away from campus.
 Together with your supervisor or assignment tutor, you will be responsible for identifying your principal training needs and for identifying appropriate developmental opportunities to meet these.

 You will have access to the full programme of research skills training courses offered within the Faculty of Humanities and Social Sciences.
 This programme includes formal training attendance at conferences seminars and workshops as well as subject specific knowledge, skills as a researcher and a range of academic (key) skills which will help you to become an independent learner.

 Each core and specialist unit carries 18 credits.
 You must successfully complete 270 credits (at level 8) to be awarded the DPRP:

 - total of at least 72 credits during the 2-3 year taught stage

 - 198 credits for the supervised research enquiry during the 2-3 year research stage

 Each 18 credit taught unit will normally be assessed through an assignment of 8,000 words – excluding references and annexes.
 You may be requested to also pass an oral or written defence of their submission.

 The Unit Convenor, in consultation with the Director of Studies, designates individual assignment tutors for each student to support work on assignments and to serve as the First Internal Examiner in assessing the assignment.
 You negotiate the details of each assignment with your designated assignment tutor for the relevant unit.

 The 45,000 word supervised thesis will be assessed by the same arrangements and criteria as to those for the award of a PhD.

 - First or 2:1 Honours degree (or equivalent) in an appropriate subject, from a recognised university